Amos77Robert/EHG-Signal-Analysis-for-Preterm-Birth-Prediction/README.md

 2. Extract and engineer features relevant for birth type prediction
 3. Develop and evaluate machine learning models to predict and interpret preterm birth types

-# Disclaimer
-This is a personal project driven by curiosity and interest to apply computational intelligence to better understand nature.
-It is being conducted during weekends.
 # Background
 This project addresses the global challenge of preterm births, a leading cause of under-five child mortality worldwide.
 Preterm birth refers to babies born before 37 weeks of pregnancy, with varying degrees of prematurity.